 But that’s not all God’s grace does for us.
-Although Paul starts here, ‘the grace of God has appeared, bringing salvation to all men’ he continues, ‘instructing us to the intent that, denying ungodliness and worldly lusts, we would live soberly, righteously, and godly in this present world; looking for the blessed hope and appearing of the glory of our great God and Savior, Jesus Christ’.
+Although Paul starts here, ‘the grace of God has appeared, bringing salvation to all men’ he continues, ‘instructing us to the intent that, denying ungodliness and worldly lusts, we would live soberly, righteously, and godly in this present age; looking for the blessed hope and appearing of the glory of our great God and Saviour, Jesus Christ’.

 First the Holy Spirit opens our eyes to the ugly reality of ungodliness and worldly pleasures, detoxifying us from the slavish pursuit of such empty cravings.
 In our dead spiritual state we’re strangely blind to the foolish destructiveness of pursuing such goals, as Paul explains in chapter 3, ‘we were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful, and hating one another.
-But… he saved us, through the washing of regeneration and renewing by the Holy Spirit, whom he poured out on us richly, through Jesus Christ our Savior’(Titus 3:3-6).
+But… He saved us through the washing of regeneration and renewing by the Holy Spirit, whom He poured out on us richly, through Jesus Christ our Saviour’(Titus 3:3-6).

 Next He helps us to ‘live… godly’.
 This (obviously the opposite of ungodliness) could be defined as God becoming our desire and pleasure.
 It’s something that doesn’t come naturally to us in our pre-Christian dead spiritual state.
 It’s ignited in us by ‘the washing of regeneration and renewing by the Holy Spirit’(Titus 3:5) mentioned by Paul above.
 Miraculously God becomes the object of our desire and love.
 We enjoy engaging with His mind through Bible study and prayer.
 We delight in pleasing Him by living ‘soberly, righteously’, i.e. self controlled and obedient ‘godly’ lives.

-Finally, we develop a right perspective ‘in this present world’.
+Finally, we develop a right perspective ‘in this present age’.
 Most athletes don’t train just for the sake of training, but are spurred on by thoughts of finishing line glory.
 Just so the Christian.
-We’re training, ‘in this present world; looking for the blessed hope and appearing of the glory of our great God and Savior, Jesus Christ’.
+We’re training, ‘in this present age; looking for the blessed hope and appearing of the glory of our great God and Saviour, Jesus Christ’.
 Just as an athlete’s training is helped by keeping in mind the hope of future glory, so is Christian discipleship.
 As Paul exhorted the Corinthians, ‘Every man who strives in the games exercises self-control in all things.
-Now they do it to receive a corruptible crown, but we an incorruptible.’(1 Corinthians 9:25)
+Now they do it to receive a corruptible crown, but we an incorruptible’(1 Corinthians 9:25).

 So let us reject and neglect worldly attractions, embrace and cultivate Godly affections and run with the Spirit into eternity with God.